farisT/ReactStack/README.md

 ## Production/Deployment

-In deploying and scaling bigger apps it is advised that Docker is used in order to create an optimum production build to ship to an OS or Server.
+In deploying and scaling bigger apps Docker is a great way to ship apps for production. is used in order to create an optimum production build for any OS or Server.

  ```
  npm run build